Automation Testing

 So, why should end-to-end tests be part of your overall suite?

 First, they complement your existing unit and acceptance tests by giving a more real-world overview of your components interacting with one another.
-Also, because they simulate real user behavior, end-to-end tests are great for regression testing during deployment, or for ongoing monitoring.
-They are particularly useful in production systems, as well-designed, end-to-end tests can usually be pointed at any running copy of a system.
+Also, because they simulate real user behavior, end-to-end tests are great for regression testing during deployment or ongoing monitoring.
+They are particularly useful in production systems, as well-designed, end-to-end tests can usually be pointed at any running system copy.

 Why is it difficult to write e2e tests?